Coronavirus (COVID-19): a message to everyone we support

 Staff in our local services in England and Scotland are working closely with other organisations in your area to make sure there’s no interruption to the support you receive.

-As part of this, we're changing the way we do some prescriptions.
-See how prescriptions are changing during coronavirus.
+We've also changed the way we do some prescriptions.
+See how prescriptions have changed during coronavirus.

 And because it's harder to meet face-to-face, we have put together a list of places where you can find support, community and advice online.

 If you have any questions, please contact us by phone, text or email.
-We’ll do our best to make sure you still get the help you need.
+We’ll do our best to make sure you're still getting the help you need.

 If you have coronavirus symptoms